Kveno999/Kveno999/readme.md

-### Hi there, I'm Gurami 👋
+### Hi there, I'm Gurami

 ## I'm a Student!

-- 🧍 I am Gurami,  study computer science at the University of Business and Technology - BTU!
+ I study computer science at the University of Business and Technology - BTU!
-- 🎓 I’m currently learning everything 🤣 However, i am mostly interested in Android Development
+ I’m currently learning everything, However, i am mostly interested in Kotlin and Python.
-- 👯 I’m looking to collaborate IT team and get more expirience.
+ I’m looking to collaborate IT team and get more expirience.
-- ⚡ Fun fact: I love JUDO and Volleyball.

 ### Connect with me: